 I am a member of the National Breast Cancer Coalition (NBCC) and am a mentor with Survivors Offering Support at Georgetown, which pairs mentors with newly diagnosed breast cancer patients.

 I researched a lot after my mom was diagnosed with cancer and again after I was diagnosed.
 I wanted to use that knowledge to help find a way to end this disease.
 I was first involved as a mentor for new patients, but then joined Georgetown Breast Cancer Advocates when it was created in 2011.
 Through advocacy I see a way to help get more funds for vital research and to make sure the patient’s voice is considered in research.

 Specialized Advocacy Training and Advocacy Interests

-I am a graduate of NBCC’s Project LEAD program and have twice been a consumer reviewer with the Department of Defense’s Congressionally Directed Medical Research Program for the Breast Cancer Research Program.
+I am a graduate of NBCC’s Project LEAD program and have been a consumer reviewer four times with the Department of Defense’s Congressionally Directed Medical Research Program for the Breast Cancer Research Program.
 I am especially interested in helping with grant reviews.
 I also received an Alamo Foundation grant to attend the San Antonio Breast Cancer Symposium in 2015, which gave me the opportunity to help present a poster on GBCA and to learn a great deal from the presentations.

 Four-part series on living with breast cancer for Reuters: http://www.reuters.com/subjects/livingwithcancer